 Both Parkinson’s itself, as well as the medications used to treat it, can have severe psychiatric effects that can often be extremely debilitating.
 Dementia is common, and PD sufferers often experience cognitive problems, attention problems, as well as depression, anxiety, and even psychosis.

-As I mentioned above, the primary problem in Parkinson’s disease involves the creation of dopamine, and while dopamine is involved in movement, it also is involved in addictive behavior.
+The primary problem in Parkinson’s disease involves the creation of dopamine, and while dopamine is involved in movement, it also is involved in addictive behavior.
 Often, bizarre behavioral changes happen in patients who are being treated with Parkinson’s medication, such as sexual addiction, compulsive gambling, binge eating, and overuse of medications.

-Other Issues related to Parkinson’s Disease
+Other Issues Related to Parkinson’s Disease

 Sleep problems are extremely common in Parkinson’s patients.
 REM disorders, where patients actually act out their dreams, can be extremely dangerous and occur frequently in Parkinson’s.
 Other patients experience insomnia, others cannot stay awake.
 In fact, 13% of Parkinson’s patients who are on medication experience sudden sleep attacks.

-50% to 80% of patients with Parkinson’s disease have abnormal glucose tolerance which may Parkinson’s medication may worsen.
+50% to 80% of patients with Parkinson’s disease have abnormal glucose tolerance which Parkinson’s medication may worsen.
 However, the link between diabetes and Parkinson’s is not yet fully understood.
 Diabetes may be secondary to Parkinson’s, particularly if the patient is obese, is experiencing binge eating due to medications, and is not moving as much as they used to.
 However, some research actually points to diabetes as being a possible culprit in the development of Parkinson’s, so this association may go either way.

 Parkinson’s is an insidious and difficult disorder to experience, and we can see that it is much more than just some tremors.
 If you have service-connected Parkinson’s, you need to be fully aware of these secondary conditions in order to receive the medical care and compensation you deserve.